 A drink will help me slip into the zone.
 I need something soothing, but not soporific.
 A bottle of wine beckons, but I have to drive, so I promise myself a glass when I get back and pour a peppermint tea.
-I stand at my portable desk (currently located in the family room with a lovely outlook over the garden), ready to type with 55 minutes to go.
+I stand at my portable desk (currently located in the family room with an outlook over the garden), ready to type with 55 minutes to go.

 I turn to my favourite blogs for inspiration.
 In Wanderlust and Wet Wipes, Emma calls her children the Things—Thing 1 and Thing 2.
 Her husband is Mr Wanderlust and sometimes she features Granny Wanderlust or a Thing Friend.
 Asha, in Parenting in the Wilderness, has boys Godzilla and the TeenWolf.
 Hard acts to follow.
 I search their archives to check the syntax (Is it Thing One or Thing 1?) and read several blogs.
 Back to task.
 No worries, I still have 45 minutes up my sleeve.